pydata/xarray/doc/user-guide/hierarchical-data.rst

 .. note::
     If you were a previous user of the prototype `xarray-contrib/datatree <https://github.com/xarray-contrib/datatree>`_ package, this is different from what you're used to!
     In that package the data model was that nodes actually were completely unrelated.
 The data model is now slightly stricter.
-    This allows us to provide features like :ref:`coordinate inheritance`.
+    This allows us to provide features like :ref:`coordinate-inheritance`.
 See the migration guide for more details on the differences (LINK).

 To demonstrate, let's first generate some example datasets which are not aligned with one another: